-Jew or gentile, follower of Yeshua or not?
-All are welcome!
+Jew or gentile, follower of Yeshua or

 The Book of Acts describes how Jewish believers in Jesus often met in each others' homes, devoting themselves to prayer, serving meals to each other, and learning from the leaders in their community about what the Scriptures say about Yeshua.